 Ok, for people who are a bit long in the tooth and short in the hair (is that a thing?) who have been coding happily for 36 years in a procedural language (not a figure picked from the air), it can be difficult to be sure functional code is going to always be able to do the job.
 It just seems to be a struggle.
 But remember, we are coding for money here.
 If something doesn't do what we think it will do people lose real money, maybe a lot.
 Not just a bit of software not working for an hour... real lost money.
 There are too many examples of holes being found in smart contracts which allow the funds to be drained to ignore this stuff.

 So Plutus follows the rules of functional languages, and you have to think in the functional way.
 You have to think in a way that doesn't require storing a state, mostly, but you do have the blockchain.
 When the blockchain gets updated the data gets stored forever, so you can use it as an oracle (of sorts) to store and recover information, and you can depend on it completely.
-Define your rules, then follow them, check it does what you think, and use the blochain.
+Define your rules, then follow them, check it does what you think.
+Use the blockchain.
 You'll be fine.

 Plutus is a pure functional blockchain programming language.
 Its purpose is to allow clean verifiable code to be developed, and to make silly syntax errors impossible.
 But at the same time it has to be possible to convert other languages into Plutus.
 It has to be complete.
 The plan is to compile all the other languages supported by Cardano, including Solidity, into Plutus.
 So we can't have any gaps.

 Marlowe is a much simpler language.
 The premise is that most financial contracts are simple, so a simple language is easier to understand and less likely to have bugs.
 I suggest you try Marlowe before you start experimenting with Plutus.
 Right now, there is a free Marlowe course on Udemy.
-I suggest you run through that, it explains Cardano, Blockchains, and Marlowe as well.
+Its a reasonable introduction, it explains Cardano, Blockchains, and Marlowe as well.

 However, for more from me, check out my introduction to Marlowe page.